Site notifications

 • Bird flu (avian influenza)

 Bird flu mainly spreads to people from infected birds.
-Infections in people are rare but can cause severe illness or death.
+Infections in people are rare but can be severe.
 Stay away from sick or dead birds to protect yourself.
-We monitor bird flu in our community.
-We work with animal and environmental authorities to respond to bird flu.
+We support national monitoring and work alongside animal and environmental authorities to help respond to bird flu.

 • Campylobacteriosis